WORTH A THOUSAND

 The famous art-deco streamlined ferry Kalakala is to be demolished near Tacoma, Washington, as seen in this January 24, 2015 photo.
 Kalakala plied the waters of Puget Sound from 1935 to 1967 as a ferry before moving to Alaska as a cannery after retirement from ferry duty.
 (Photo by Kenneth G. Johnsen)

-The historic art-deco streamlined ferry Kalakala is being scrapped near Tacoma, Washington after many years of efforts to restore and preserve the boat did not achieve that goal.
+The historic art-deco streamlined ferry Kalakala was scrapped near Tacoma, Washington after many years of efforts to restore and preserve the boat did not achieve that goal.

 Once known for moonlight cruises with a live dance band in the 1930s after its daytime ferry runs to Bremerton, the futuristically rounded Kalakala could still be seen shuttling across Puget Sound as late as 1967.
 The Kalakala's fate shows how fragile the net for historic preservation can be.
 Many people made ongoing efforts to save the Kalakala, including providing low-cost moorage near Tacoma for years, but it has been said restoration could have cost $25 million.